 2.1 Website Contents

-The ORBIT website consists of two different types of online resources designed to assist in improving your quality of life.
+The ORBIT website consists of two different types of self-help online resources designed to assist in improving your quality of life.
 The resources consist of videos of real people sharing their experiences, exercises, tools, images and audio.
 Additionally, you can comment on any of the content or discuss topics of interest in the forums.

 ORBIT is provided free of charge.
 You will have access to the website for 6 months.